StevenClontz/prof.clontz.org/classes/2018/08/ma238/index.md

 ## Advanced Modeling Exercises

-Certain exercises involving modeling will include a second part worth an additional Advanced Modeling (AM) Mastery Mark **✓**.
+Occassionally the instructor will assign a take-home exercise based on an Advanced Modeling (AM) exercise, worth an additional Advanced Modeling (AM) Mastery Mark **✓**.
 Up to three of these may be earned throughout the semester.